 It also probably doesn’t help that the teachers who are teaching English this way were also taught English in this way.
 It creates this cycle of students not receiving adequate teachers, and nothing constructive is really taught.

 4. Students Being Afraid of Making Mistakes

-Japanese cultural norms instill a fear of speaking up about having questions or making a mistake in students.
-Because of this, Japanese students feel they must speak perfect english and not make any errors.
-In a way, they impose silence on themselves out of a fear of messing up.
+Japanese cultural norms instill fear of speaking up about having questions or making a mistake in students.
+Because of this, Japanese students feel they must speak perfect English and not make any errors.
+In a way, they impose silence on themselves out of fear of messing up.

 Of course, this is not very constructive, nor is it realistic.
 Learning a new language requires you to change the way you:

 It is fairly close to a lifestyle change.
 It takes time and effort to improve and refine that skill.
 It’s almost expected of you to make mistakes along the way, and that’s totally ok.

 Making mistakes is how you learn, so you should never be afraid to make mistakes.
 As long as you learn something from them, and use that lesson to build your skills.

 5. It’s Usually Only Taught Because it Looks Good on Resumes

 Using English in daily Japanese life tends to be more for “decorative” purposes.
 That is, you may just be learning English to include it as a skill on your future resume.
 There’s nothing wrong with that, and you can use your education how you want, of course.
 The issue comes into play when teachers are teaching you English only for these purposes.